wouterbulten/wouterbulten.github.io/_posts/recipes/2017-07-12-sous-vide-flank-steak-bavette.md

 ## Equipment

 - Emersion circulator.
 I use an [Anova](https://amzn.to/2IYEmcQ), but any brand will do.
 - Vacuum pouches + sealer or a zip-lock bags.
+I use a fairly cheap vacuum sealer from <a href="https://amzn.to/38CF8qn" rel="nofollow"Foodsaver</a>.
 - Pan for searing the steak.

 ## Recipe